khanlab/hippunfold/docs/contributing/contributing.md

 ## Instructions for Compute Canada

-This section provides an example of how to set up a `pip installed` copy of HippUnfold on CompateCanada\'s `graham` cluster.
+This section provides an example of how to set up a `pip installed` copy of HippUnfold on Compute Canada\'s `graham` cluster.

 ### Setting up a dev environment on graham: